 - test all gas connections for leaks with a 50/50 solution of water and dish soap

 - do not leave the barbeque unattended when in use

-For persons living in apartment buildings and condominium apartments, Ottawa Fire Services recommends the use of electric barbeques bearing the Canadian Standards Association (CSA) approval.
+For persons living in apartment buildings and condominium apartments that allow barbeques, Ottawa Fire Services recommends the use of electric barbeques bearing the Canadian Standards Association (CSA) approval.
 Electric barbeques are a safe alternative to propane and charcoal barbeques.

 Barbecuing on decks of single family and attached dwelling units follow the same restrictions provided above.
 Barbecuing in attached garages is prohibited because an attached garage with interior access to a home is considered part of the home and barbeques are approved for outdoor use only.

 Barbeques and carbon monoxide